 Over 50 thorough and thoughtful reviews of recent Nikon DSLR cameras and lenses by technologist and photographer Thom Hogan.

 But there’s much, much more on this site:

 - Articles and essays of interest to Canon and Nikon DSLR users

 - Camera database with full feature sets of every current and older Nikon DSLR, and most recent Canon DSLRs

 - Lens database with full feature sets of every F-mount lens, and recent EF mount lenses

 - News and commentary about Canon and Nikon DSLR cameras

 - News and commentary about software for photography

 Don't be fooled by the simple look of this site: it's jam-packed with news, opinions, articles, reviews, information about cameras/lenses/flash/software, and much more.

-That menu bar below the photo of Denali at the top is your guide.
-If you're on a small mobile or small-screen device, note that all sections are also "containers" with links to help you navigate (e.g. just tap the menu heading itself—or maybe even a sub-menu—and you'll get all the items below it as links on the page that appears (sometimes at the bottom of the page due to other information on that page).
+That menu bar at the top is your guide.
+Note that all menu items are "containers" with links to help you navigate deeper (e.g. just click the menu heading itself—or maybe a sub-menu—and you'll get all the items below it as links on the page that appears (sometimes at the bottom of the page due to other information on that page).
 With well over a thousand pages on this site, there really isn't a better solution than a menu system: there's a heck of lot to organize here.
 Just remember that you can always use the site search options, including the sitemap.